 False Allegations

 False allegations can stem from a number of factors, including regret, confusion, fear of another’s reaction, revenge, or jealousy.
-Charges can be brought against an accuser who intentionally makes false rape allegations so that justice can be restored and innocent names can be cleared.

 Contact a Defense Attorney Today